active-logic/debug-chan/Readme.md

 ## Limitations

-- Console output is limited to 200,000 characters; necessary because Unity's text widget is slow (customize via *Format.cs*)
+- Console output is limited to 1000 lines; necessary because Unity's text widget is slow (customize via *Config.cs*)
 - Constructors and accessors are not logged.
 - On occasion, injecting log statements within a class, assembly or method causes `InvalidProgramException: Invalid IL code in NAMESPACE.CLASS:Method`; as a workaround, add the offending class or method to *prolog.config* and reimport.